Nikos Galis: Aris Thessaloniki

 Galis (on the right), and Keith Williams (on the left), during a game of the FIBA EuroLeague's 1991–92 season.

 After suffering an ankle injury in the Boston Celtics 1979–80 preseason training camp, which prevented him from receiving a contract with the Celtics, Galis made the move across the Atlantic, and signed to play with Aris Thessaloniki of Greece, in 1979.
 The two major Greek clubs of Panathinaikos Athens and Olympiacos Piraeus, had also shown some interest in signing him, but it was Aris Thessaloniki's interest that was the most persuasive to Galis.
 His move to the country would eventually help Greek club basketball to reach a level of popularity that had never been previously imagined.

 Galis was the indisputable leader of Aris Thessaloniki, as he averaged more than 30 points per game in nearly every season and competition that he played in with the team.
 With Aris Thessaloniki, he played alongside other great European players like Panagiotis Giannakis and Slobodan Subotić, who was known in Greece as Lefteris Soumpotits.
 With Aris Thessaloniki, Galis won eight Greek League championships, in the years 1983, 1985, 1986, 1987, 1988, 1989, 1990, and 1991.
 He won seven out of his eight Greek League championships in consecutive years, with three of those championships being won in undefeated seasons.
 He also won six Greek Cup titles with Aris Thessaloniki, in the years 1985, 1987, 1988, 1989, 1990, and 1992.
 Four of his six Greek Cup titles were won in consecutive years.

 In the top-level European-wide club competition, the FIBA European Champions' Cup (EuroLeague), Galis led Aris Thessaloniki to three consecutive appearances at the competition's Final Four.
 Galis' team played at the 1988 Ghent Final Four, the 1989 Munich Final Four, and the 1990 Zaragoza Final Four.
-In the one major disappointment of an otherwise glittering club career with Aris Thessaloniki, all three of Galis' FIBA European Champions' Cup Final Four appearances ended in losses in the semifinals.
-Which thus deprived him of the opportunity to shine all the way onto Europe's biggest club stage, at the FIBA European Champions' Cup Finals (EuroLeague Finals).
-However, the team's performances and general standard of play, won over the hearts of most basketball fans in Greece.
-In fact, cinemas and theaters in Greece would often reduce their ticket admission prices on Thursday evenings, when Aris Thessaloniki was playing European games, as large segments of the country settled down to watch them on television.
+All three of Galis' FIBA European Champions' Cup Final Four appearances ended in losses in the semifinals, which thus deprived him of the opportunity to shine all the way onto Europe's biggest club stage, at the FIBA European Champions' Cup Finals (EuroLeague Finals).
+However, the team's performances and general standard of play, which led to cinemas and theaters in Greece to reduce their ticket admission prices on Thursday evenings, including when Aris Thessaloniki was playing European games, as large segments of the country settled down to watch them on television.